Explainable Artificial Intelligence

-The course is organized as follows in two modules: i) an introductory one providing motivations, main concepts and main methods; ii) an advanced one where the students will actively participate to monographs topics with readings interleaved with interventions of international scholars working on the sector.
-The schedule will depend also by the availability of the international speaker that will be involved.
+The course is organized as follows in three modules: i) an introductory one providing motivations, main concepts and main methods; ii) an advanced one where the students will actively participate to monograph topics with readings interleaved with interventions of international scholars working on the sector; iii) an hands-on module where the students will be introduced to the usage on XAI methods.

-- The taxonomy of XAI methods for Machine Learning
+- Motivation for XAI: Why explanation and What is an explanation.
+The taxonomy of XAI methods for Machine Learnin

 - Overview of transparent by-design methods

-- Explaining by design - with argumentation and knowledge graph - (possible invited speaker Francesca Toni and/or students’ seminars)
+- Explaining by design – argumentation and knowledge graph –

-- Explaining by design - On the integration of symbolic and sub-symbolic (possible invited speaker Omicini and/or student seminars)
+- Explaining by design & Global Explainer: on the integration of symbolic and sub-symbolic

-O1: This course provides a reasoned introduction to the work of Explainable AI (XAI) to date, and surveys the literature with a focus on machine learning and symbolic AI-related approaches.
+O1: This course provides a reasoned introduction to the work of Explainable AI (XAI) to date and surveys the literature with a focus on post-hoc and by-design approaches.

-O2: To familiarize with many of the recently proposed methods and relative algorithms on specific use cases
+O2: To familiarize with many of the recently proposed methods and relative algorithms on specific data type and use case

 1) Tim Miller Explanaition in Artificial Intelligence: Insight from Social Science